Chart Color Schemes

 The level of cultural diversity witnessed in Fig Tree Pocket was found to be above average when compared nationally for a number of language and cultural background related metrics

-Fig Tree Pocket had a higher cultural diversity than most nearby areas, with 17.3% speaking a language other than English at home and 34.1% born overseas.
-Christianity was the predominant religion, accounting for 49.8%.
-Judaism, however, was more prevalent in Fig Tree Pocket at 0.3%, compared to Greater Brisbane's 0.1%.
+Fig Tree Pocket had a higher cultural diversity than most local areas, with 17.3% speaking a language other than English at home and 34.1% born overseas.
+Christianity was the predominant religion, making up 49.8%.
+Judaism was overrepresented compared to Greater Brisbane, comprising 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity